Wellbeing, Skills and Diversity Team

 Head of Well-being, Skills & Diversity

 I have a background of mental health nursing spanning 37 years’ with the NHS.
-I joined the university 7 years ago to manage and promote the well-being of students and to ensure all aspects of student well-being is improved enhancing the student experience and the journey they embark on whilst study for a degree.
+I joined the university in 2014 to manage and promote the well-being of students and to ensure all aspects of student well-being is improved enhancing the student experience and the journey they embark on whilst study for a degree.
 I am a Mental Health First Aid Instructor for England and am passionate about ensuring that all staff have mental health awareness training and access to the 2-day Mental Health First aid certification.
 I am also the proud owner of Millie and Darcie the university therapy dogs.

 Student Advisor & Receptionist

 I have a background of working within various customer service lead roles throughout my career.
 I joined the university 5 weeks prior to the 2020 lockdown.